 What should I do?

-If you’re not quite sure, you may find this Rent vs Buy article of interest.
+If you’re not quite sure, you may find the below two articles of interest:

 Very Important for a Potential Renter to read first to save time later: